Vasudv27/Designed-Implemented-a-Secure-Multi-Site-Enterprise-Network/README.md

-# JFSL Secure Multi-Site Enterprise Network
+# Secure Multi-Site Enterprise Network

 ## Project Overview

-Designed and implemented a secure, redundant, and scalable enterprise network for Jubilee Financial Services Ltd (JFSL) using Cisco Packet Tracer.
+Designed and implemented a secure, redundant, and scalable enterprise network using Cisco Packet Tracer.

 The network connects the HQ across two floors with a separate external Server-Side location hosting DHCP, DNS, Web, and Email services.